Dept. of Industrial Relations logo

-California’s workers’ compensation law allows certain claims for payment for services or benefits provided to or on behalf of injured workers to be filed as a lien against an the employee’s claim for workers’compensation benefits.
+California’s workers’ compensation law allows certain claims for payment for services or benefits provided to or on behalf of injured workers to be filed as a lien against an injured employee’s claim for workers’ compensation benefits.
 Payment of those claims can only be allowed by order of the Workers’ Compensation Appeals Board (WCAB).

 Requests that can be filed as a lien against the injured employee’s claim include: